 Chelsea Kolb is an associate engineer at RAND.
-She holds a PhD in civil and environmental engineering from Carnegie Mellon University.
+Since joining RAND, Kolb has worked on several projects with the Federal Emergency Management Agency to improve the public assistance process for disaster recovery.
+Additionally, she has helped the Transportation Security Administration design a robust sampling strategy for covert testing of passenger screening.
+Kolb holds a PhD in civil and environmental engineering from Carnegie Mellon University.
 Her dissertation work focused on modeling the effects of source water bromide on drinking water disinfection by-product (DBP) formation and health risk.
 She also assessed the efficacy of the regulatory framework for DBPs when bromide is elevated.
-Kolb also received a Fulbright Fellowship where she worked with the Costa Rican Ministry of the Environment and the National University of Costa Rica to model the effects of saltwater intrusion in a coastal aquifer system.
-Prior to beginning graduate school, Kolb served as a Peace Corps volunteer in Peru where she worked to improve access to sanitation in rural communities.
+Kolb received a Fulbright Fellowship where she worked with the Costa Rican Ministry of the Environment and the National University of Costa Rica to model the effects of saltwater intrusion in a coastal aquifer system.